 In the late 1980s, representatives from the Estonian, Latvian and Lithuanian communities met with the then Prime Minister Bob Hawke to discuss care for their elderly.
 As a result of this meeting the Federal Government agreed to assist the Baltic communities establish a 30 bed low level aged care facility in Adelaide, South Australia.

 The Baltic Communities Home (BCH) opened in March 1992.
 In 1998 the BCH became an incorporated body with its own board of management and constitution.
-At the Annual General Meeting of November 2012 a motion was put to members requesting our organisation name be changed owing to the decreasing demand for services in the Baltic communities and increase in demand from the general population.
-The motion was passed unopposed.
+In 2012 we changed our organisation name to reflect the broadening of our initial community base.

-Amber Aged Care is a non-profit, community based, residential level aged care facility.
-While language and culture may vary from state to state and country to country we are united in our desire to provide quality aged care to the community and committed to providing quality care and accommodation for all.
+Amber Aged Care is a community based, residential level aged care facility.
+While language and culture may vary we are united in our desire to provide quality aged care to the community and committed to providing quality care and accommodation for all.

-Amber Aged Care Inc is a ‘not-for-profit’ organisation and one of its aims is to ensure that maximum resources are applied to resident care and amenities.
+Amber Aged Care Inc is a ‘not-for-profit’ organisation.
+Unlike many other facilities, no profits are paid out to owners or shareholders.
+Our commitment is to ensure that maximum resources are applied to resident care and amenities.